alphagov/paas-tech-docs/source/documentation/deploying_apps/jenkins.md

 Setting up custom scripts allows you to fully script your deployment.
 To do this securely, you will need to follow the [Setting up custom scripts](#setting-up-custom-scripts) instructions to make credentials available as environment variables.

-Using the Cloud Foundry plugin only allows Jenkins to push your application to the Government PaaS as a post-build action: the equivalent of doing a `cf login` followed by a `cf push`.
+Using the Cloud Foundry plugin only allows Jenkins to push your application to GOV.UK PaaS as a post-build action: the equivalent of doing a `cf login` followed by a `cf push`.
 There is little scope for configuration beyond using the application manifest.
 To use the plugin, follow the [Setting up the Cloud Foundry plugin](#setting-up-the-cloud-foundry-plugin) instructions.